 The relevant small parameter in our discussion is the PN expansion parameter $m/r \ll 1$.
 The point-particle mass $m$ is present only in the worldline point-particle action, so if we insert $N_m$ point masses in our wordline we expect that it should modulate the static field profile by a factor $(m/r)^{N_m}$.
 We assume that the vacuum scalar field profile, i.e. in the absence of point masses and graviton, it simply equal to $\bar\varphi(\boldsymbol{x}) \propto r^{\ell}$.
 Then we are interested in diagrams which produce the following corrections,

-where the blob diagram inside is made of various GR vertices connected by propagators, in the static limit.
+where the blob diagram inside is made of various GR vertices connected by propagators in the static limit.

 The first relevant observation is that the scaling above is valid for \textit{any} type of the blob diagram inside \eqref{Power Counting Law}, provided that there are no quantum graviton loops.
-These loops are irrelevant in classical GR calculations that we do here and hence can be ignored.\footnote{Note that, in principle we can use the worldline EFT for quantum calculations as well.} In general, the number of bulk quantum loops $L_{\rm Bulk}$ is given by
+These loops are irrelevant in classical GR calculations that we do here and hence can be ignored.\footnote{Note that in principle we can use the worldline EFT for quantum calculations as well.} In general, the number of bulk quantum loops $L_{\rm Bulk}$ is given by

-where $P_h$ is the number of corresponding bulk graviton propagators, $P_{\delta\varphi}$ is the number of $\delta\varphi$propagators and $V$ is the number of bulk vertices.
+where $P_h$ is the number of corresponding bulk graviton propagators, $P_{\delta\varphi}$ is the number of $\delta\varphi$ propagators and $V$ is the number of bulk vertices.
 Let us see now that $L_{\rm Bulk}=0$ ensures that the scaling~\eqref{Power Counting Law} is always correct.
-Each propagator scales like $1/r$.
-Each bulk vertex scales like $r$ since in gravity we only have the derivative couplings producing the $\int d^3 x \partial \partial$ contribution.
-Now we can compute the total correction to the 1-point function $\delta\varphi(\boldsymbol{x})$, from a diagram with $N_m$ worldline point mass insertions, $V$ vertices, $P_h$ graviton propagators and $P_{\delta\varphi}$ scalar propagators,
+Each propagator scales as $1/r$.
+Each bulk vertex scales as $r$ since in gravity we only have the derivative couplings producing the $\int d^3 x \partial \partial$ contribution.
+Now we can compute the total correction to the one-point function $\delta\varphi(\boldsymbol{x})$, from a diagram with $N_m$ worldline point mass insertions, $V$ vertices, $P_h$ graviton propagators, and $P_{\delta\varphi}$ scalar propagators,

 where in the last equality above we used $L_{\rm Bulk}=0$.

 Two comments are in order here.
 First, the power counting above does not capture logarithmic corrections, which can give rise to the renormalization group (RG) flow of Love numbers.
 In this sense it is appropriate to call it a ``naive power counting.''
 Second, this power counting is gauge invariant, as it is based on the requirement that there are no quantum loops, which is clearly a gauge-independent statement.